iamspark1e/vite-plugin-auto-mpa-html/README.md

   experimental?: {
     /**
      * Re-define template name, if you want to put the HTML to the parent folder of "entry", you can use `.html` to directly use entry path as HTML path.
+     * [NOTICE] When `customTemplateName` equals ".html" (which means you want to reduce folder levels), it's NOT allowed to put entry files directly under root folder.
      */
     customTemplateName?: string
+    /**
+     * Config the asset name of root's entry file, default value is "_root" */ rootEntryDistName?: string
   }
 }
 ```